52North/gatherer/README.md

 * End of GSoC: ... (follows soon)

 The app needs a server to provide the templates an other data.
 The server code can be foud here: https://github.com/52North/IlwisConnectors/tree/master/gatherer

-The technical documentation of the application:
-... (follows soon)

 There is a screencast of the app on youtube: https://www.youtube.com/watch?v=spc_dXwLOWw